RWM101/Tax-Firm-Data/README.md

 ![image](https://github.com/user-attachments/assets/31edfd92-9661-431d-9ed0-2a9010c25a8b)

-- London Moran's looks deceptively impacted; almost all of those hours are from three large projects, which they will prepare intermittently throughout the year.
-All of the associates except for Joyce Gutierrez need additional work.
-They should split their time between preparing intern projects and preparing extensions for those projects.
+- 150 hours of London Moran's list are deceptive; those hours are from three projects that will be completed throughout the year (beyond the current deadline).
+- All of the associates except for Joyce Gutierrez need additional work.
+Their time should be split between preparing intern projects and preparing extensions.
 - The Senior lists can be misleading since they primarily focus on projects that are beyond the current deadline, like complex 3/15 work that was extended to 9/15.
 They should be working predominantly on extensions, as they can complete them more quickly than any of the associates and interns.

 ## Weekly Performance